MicrosoftDocs/minecraft-creator/creator/Documents/DifferencesBetweenBedrockAndJava.md

 ## Commands and Redstone

-Both Bedrock and Java have a unique structure and implementation of commands.
+Both Bedrock and Java have different structures and implementation of commands.
 Bedrock's command structure is similar to the system used in versions of Java up to 1.13.
 It also uses a component-based system for commands instead of raw JSON strings.
 Instead of using JSON strings to customize entities, you can summon an entity with an event to fire and name it in a single command.

-There are also differences per version in the way that redstone works, and while the majority of redstone circuits worl well between versions, more complex circuits may not.
+There are also differences per version in the way that redstone works, and while the majority of redstone circuits work well between versions, more complex circuits may not.
 This is because Bedrock doesn't support quasi-connectivity, while Java does.
 Systems that utilize mechanics such as Block Update Detector (BUD) switches won't work.
 Pistons require one tick to retract and won't leave blocks behind if given a one-tick pulse.
 Additionally, the way updates happen is slightly different.

 ## Resource Packs